DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 groupByColumn | ({ columnName: string }) => void | Toggles a column's grouping state
 draftGroupingChange | ({ columnName: string, groupIndex?: number }) => void | Sets the groupingChange state to the value passed cancelGroupingChange | () => void | Resets the groupingChange state
-groupPanelCellTemplate | (args: [GroupPanelCellProps](#group-panel-cell-props)) => ReactElement | Renders a group panel cell.
+allowUngroupingByClick | boolean | Specifies whether buttons to remove columns from grouping should be rendered or not groupPanelCellTemplate | (args: [GroupPanelCellProps](#group-panel-cell-props)) => ReactElement | Renders a group panel cell.
 Available for the [Bootstrap 3](https://www.npmjs.com/package/@devexpress/dx-react-grid-bootstrap3) and [Material UI](https://www.npmjs.com/package/@devexpress/dx-react-grid-material-ui) template suites only.

 ### <a name="group-panel-cell-props"></a>GroupPanelCellProps